We are going to consider five eras for historical proof of the Bible:

 The earliest records of the Israelites were written on papyrus, rather than clay tablets that were used by other cultures at that time.
 Many of those papyri have been destroyed.
 The ancient Israelites, while they loom large in our eyes, were a small city state for the most part.

 For example, until 1993 there was no proof of the existence of King David or even of Israel as a nation prior to Solomon.
 Then in 1993 archeologists found proof of King David’s existence outside the Bible.
-At an ancient mound called Tel Dan, in the north of Israel, words carved into a chunk of basalt were translated as “House of David” and “King of Israel” proving that he was more than just a legend.
+At an ancient mound called Tel Dan, in the north of Israel, words carved into a chunk of basalt were translated as “House of David” and “King of Israel”.
+This proved that he was more than just a legend.

 Then in 2005 Israeli archaeologist Eilat Mazar found King David’s palace relying on the Bible as one of her many tools.
 She says: